Kesomannen/gale/README.md

 ### Building from source

-Make sure you have done all of the [Tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites).
+Make sure you have done all of the [Tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) and installed the tauri CLI with `cargo install tauri-cli`.
 After you have cloned the repository, run
 ```sh
 npm install